Accommodation rooms and prices

-The Grange is just a ten minute walk to campus.
+The Grange is less than a mile to campus.
 It's one of two student villages with a mix of buildings - you might be in a shared house or a shared flat.
-Despite its proximity to everything, it's got a great residential feeling.
-Surrounding the buildings, you'll find a load of communal green spaces where you can hang out with new friends or catch up on some reading.
+It is close to amenities, but still has a great residential feeling.
+You will have access to lots of communal green spaces where you can hang out with new friends or catch up on some reading.

 - Launderette facilities on site

 Click the videos to view full size

 St Mary's House

 What we provide

 - Single bed or double bed

 - Various drawers

 - High-speed WiFi